P2Tree/adxl345-Pi/README.md

 ## Note

 Thanks to the project named adxl345-master, my project is based on this project with some classes and functions.
+But I am very sorry for it that I can not find this project links anymore.

 License: GPLv2.
 See the LICENSE file for more details.
 ## Link